 Besides structural policies and infrastructure investments, new technologies can also be of great use all along the value chain of waste management: reducing waste generation, improving recycling, electrifying and increasing waste collection, etc.

 Here are some solutions labelled by the Solar Impulse Foundation to support better global waste management:

-A purification process that converts recycled waste polypropylene plastic into high quality, virgin-like plastic.
+A purification process producing an ultra-pure recycled polypropylene plastic

-Marking Plastic Packaging with Digital Watermarks to enable automatic sorting in recycle centres and create value across full life cycle of a package.
+Marking plastic packaging with digital watermarks to enable automatic sorting in recycle centres

 A 100% biodegradable and Compostable all natural Sanitary pads

 A compost service to reduce the environmental impact of single-use foodservice packaging